2026 Call For Proposals

-We welcome foodservice operators and industry experts to submit proposals for unique, engaging and highly relevant education sessions to present at the National Restaurant Association Show, May 17-20, 2025, at Chicago’s McCormick Place Convention Center.
+We welcome foodservice operators and industry experts to submit proposals for practical, actionable and engaging education sessions to present at the National Restaurant Association Show, May 16-19, 2026, at Chicago’s McCormick Place Convention Center.
+The Call for Proposals is open August 11 – September 19.

 Education Program Overview